-3.7.4 Gould.
-The last few years have seen significant development of new ensemble DFAs - especially for excited states.
-There are two main approaches: (i) explicit functionals of the density and ensemble weights (i.e., constraints); (ii) ensemble-adaptation of existing functionals.
+(3.7.4) Gould : The last few years have seen significant development of new ensemble DFAs - especially for excited states.
+There are two main approaches: i) explicit functionals of the density and ensemble weights (i.e., constraints); ii) ensemble-adaptation of existing functionals.

-3.7.5 Loos.
-Concerning point (i) of contribution (3.7.4), different strategies have been followed.
+(3.7.5) Loos: Concerning point i) of contribution (3.7.4), different strategies have been followed.
 In ref.
-440, Loos and Fromager constructed a weight-dependent LDA (correlation) functional for GOK DFT422 using both finite and infinite uniform electron gases.
+438, Loos and Fromager constructed a weight-dependent LDA (correlation) functional for GOK DFT 420 using both finite and infinite uniform electron gases.
 This functional was employed to compute single and double excitations in one-dimensional systems.
 In ref.
-441, Marut et al. designed, in the spirit of optimally-tuned range-separated hybrid functionals, a two-step system-dependent procedure (resulting in the construction of a weight-dependent exchange functional) to obtain accurate double excitations for two-electron atomic and molecular systems.
+439, Marut et al. designed, in the spirit of optimally-tuned range-separated hybrid functionals, a two-step system-dependent procedure (resulting in the construction of a weight-dependent exchange functional) to obtain accurate double excitations for two-electron atomic and molecular systems.
 The transferability of these weight-dependent functionals remains questionable.

-3.7.6 Gould.
-On point (ii) of contribution (3.7.4), the ability to rigorously define $\mathscr{E}{\text{Hx}}^{427}$ and then break it down into $\mathscr{E}{\text{H}}^{\text{FDT}}$ and $\mathscr{E}{x}^{\text{FDT} 428}$ has offered insights into adapting existing approximations to ensembles - because the exact-exchange functional of more complex excitations can obey combination rules that relate it to simpler pure-state systems for which approximations already exist.
-I showed that using exact-exchange relationships for ensembles allowed ensemble DFT to outperform the Δ SCF and TDDFT methods using the same DFAs.442 This success has been partially transferred to double excitations.443 Despite improvements from using the ensemble version of the on-top pair density Π (r,r) given for pure states in eqn (25),443 how to effectively reuse existing correlation DFAs remains an outstanding problem.
-It should be noted, however, that these DFAs require solution of orbital equations.175
+(3.7.6) Gould : On point ii) of contribution (3.7.4), the ability to rigorously define $\mathcal{E}{Hx}^{425}$ and then break it down into $\mathcal{E}{H}^{FDT}$ and $\mathcal{E}{x}^{FDT}$ has offered insights into adapting existing approximations to ensembles - because the exact-exchange functional of more complex excitations can obey combination rules that relate it to simpler pure-state systems for which approximations already exist.
+I showed that using exact-exchange relationships for ensembles allowed ensemble DFT to outperform the $\Delta$ SCF and TDDFT methods using the same DFAs.
+This success has been partially transferred to double excitations.
+Despite improvements from using the ensemble version of the on-top pair density $\Pi(\mathbf{r},\mathbf{r})$ given for pure states in eqn (25), how to effectively reuse existing correlation DFAs remains an outstanding problem.
+It should be noted, however, that these DFAs require solution of orbital equations .

-Note that the approaches discussed above focus on modelling the Hx functional and state-driven correlations.^{429,430} Failure to include DD correlations in ensemble DFAs leads to "DD correlation errors" that are avoided in pure-state DFT.
-Gould introduced an extrapolation scheme to approximately avoid DD correlation errors.424
+Note that the approaches discussed above focus on modelling the Hx functional and state-driven correlations. $^{427,428}$ Failure to include DD correlations in ensemble DFAs leads to "DD correlation errors" that are avoided in pure-state DFT.
+Gould introduced an extrapolation scheme to approximately avoid DD correlation errors. $^{422}$ interaction error at an affordable cost is also an open question.
+442

-3.7.7 Loos.
-Several current limitations of ensemble DFT are worth mentioning here:
+(3.7.7) Loos : Several current limitations of ensemble DFT are worth mentioning here:

-(1) Self-consistent ensemble DFT calculations still lack a well-defined computational protocol (usual or generalized Kohn-Sham schemes, OEP-type algorithms, CASSCF-type orbital optimization techniques, etc.).
-How best to correct the ghost-interaction error at an affordable cost is also an open question.444
+Self-consistent ensemble DFT calculations still lack a welldefined computational protocol (usual or generalized Kohn- Sham schemes, OEP-type algorithms, CASSCF-type orbital optimization techniques, etc).
+How best to correct the ghost-

-(2) In GOK DFT,421 one is supposed to know in advance the energy ordering of the excited states, which is far from being straightforward.

-(3) Different flavours of ensemble DFT are used depending on the type of excitations targeted.
+- 2. In GOK DFT, 419 one is supposed to know in advance the energy ordering of the excited states, which is far from being straightforward. - 3.
+Different flavours of ensemble DFT are used depending on the type of excitations targeted.
 In this context, a unified theory for charge and neutral excitations would be desirable in order to be able to compute both the fundamental and optical gaps from a single calculation.

-3.7.8 Fromager.
-I would like to complement the discussion in contributions (3.7.4), (3.7.6) and (3.7.7) from the perspective of state-averaged (usually multiconfigurational) wave-function-based methods.445 The incorporation of ensemble-weight dependencies into DFAs is probably the most challenging task in ensemble DFT.
+(3.7.8) Fromager: I would like to complement the discussion in sections (3.7.4), (3.7.6), and (3.7.7) from the perspective of state-averaged (usually multiconfigurational) wave-functionbased methods.
+443 The incorporation of ensemble-weight dependencies into DFAs is probably the most challenging task in ensemble DFT.
 Defining Hartree, exchange, and correlation ensemble energies is not as straightforward as in regular ground-state DFT.
-Various decompositions have actually been proposed.^{427-430,438} They all have their advantages and drawbacks.
-A dilemma already appears at the Hartree-only level of approximation.
-In the original formulation of GOK422 and N-centred423 ensemble DFTs, the ensemble Hartree energy is evaluated from the regular ground-state Hartree density functional as follows:
+Various decompositions have actually been proposed.
+425-428,436 as follows: